Landing Zone

 Additional functionality

-- Configure and customize new AWS accounts using Terraform/OpenTofu
+- Configure and customize new AWS accounts using Terraform/OpenTofu.

-- Via the Gruntwork Account Factory:
+- Through Gruntwork Account Factory:

 Prerequisites